-- 3.27 The borough's attractive environment is one of its key strengths in many people's minds and safeguards to protect the best of its landscapes, wildlife and heritage- whilst encouraging responsible enjoyment of it- must therefore be at the centre of spatial policies. - challenge is to ensure new developments are locally distinctive and contribute to the identity of an area.
+- 3.27 The borough's attractive environment is one of its key strengths in many people's minds and safeguards to protect the best of its landscapes, wildlife and heritage- whilst encouraging responsible enjoyment of it- must therefore be at the centre of spatial policies. - 3.28 8.
+Enhance identity and distinctiveness of the built and natural environment A key challenge is to ensure new developments are locally distinctive and contribute to the identity of an area.
 Concern has been raised in the past about the lack of local distinctiveness in new housing developments.
 Related to this is the need to avoid coalescence of settlements so that separate identities remain and the need to safeguard valuable assets such as conservation areas, listed buildings, sites of archaeological and cultural heritage interest, geology and landscape character.
 Ten Landscape Character Areas have been identified in Hinckley & Bosworth, each with their own key characteristics which contribute to local distinctiveness and sense of place and it is important that development reflects and embraces these differences.
 In addition the council has embarked on a programme of conservation area appraisals which it aims to complete across the borough by 2013.
 The conservation area appraisals will highlight where listed buildings are considered to be at risk.